tharrry/LEDController/README.md

-Please note that this is far from done and in an early alpha stage.
+Please note that this is far from done and in an early alha stage, but stable.
+Note that this module needs super user rights to run.
+Use at your own risk.

 ![Logo](https://raw.githubusercontent.com/tharrry/LEDController/master/LEDController_logo.png)